-Shark Tank season 1 episode 14 introduces a woman from Chicago is first into the Shark Tank with a presentation of a shoe fashion show, which leave Kevin O’Leary confused.
+Shark Tank season 1 episode 14 introduces a woman from Chicago who is first to step into the Shark Tank’s stage with her presentation of a shoe fashion show, which leave Kevin O’Leary confused.
 A couple from La Habra Heights, California come to pitch their liquid llama fertilizer.
 A sister act from Chicago pitch their funny company that mails balls with messages on them.
 A man from Bend, Oregon comes with a bendable, geometric toy and a man from Delroy Beach, Florida has created a hands-free umbrella.

 Season 1 Episode 14 in depth